 Have you ever wondered how many Satellites orbiting Earth?
-According to the Union of Concerned Scientists (UCS), which maintains a database of active satellites in orbit, as of August 30th, 2020, there were a total of 2,787 satellites in space, of which 2,032 were in low Earth orbit (LEO), 137 MEO, 560 GEO and 58 elliptical satellites.
+According to the Union of Concerned Scientists (UCS), which maintains a database of active satellites in orbit, as of December 31st, 2021, there were a total of 4,852 active satellites in space, of which almost 4,000 were in low Earth orbit (LEO), 139 MEO, 565 GEO and 56 elliptical satellites.
 60% are used for communications and others have a wide variety of roles: GPS satellites aid navigation, weather forecasting, national defense, science, and agriculture, as in monitoring crops and areas of drought.

 Plus there are about 2,600 satellites that no longer work.
 Russia launched the first satellite, Sputnik 1, in 1957.
 The oldest one still in orbit, which is no longer functioning, was launched in 1958.